 - (1) Some or all of these fees may be reallowed to participating broker dealers rather than being retained by the Dealer Manager. - (2) Includes amounts the Advisor paid on behalf of the Company such as general and administrative expenses and acquisition-related expenses.
 These amounts are generally reimbursed to the Advisor during the month following the period in which they are incurred. - (3) Through its ownership of the special limited partner interest in the Operating Partnership, the Advisor is entitled to an annual performance participation allocation of 12.5% of the Operating Partnership's total return.
 Total return is defined as distributions paid or accrued plus the change in net asset value of the Company's shares of common stock for the applicable period.
-This performance participation allocation is subject to the Company earning a 5% total return annually (as defined above), after considering the effect of any losses carried forward from the prior period (as defined in the Operating Partnership agreement).
+This performance participation allocation is subject to the Company earning a 5% total return annually (as defined above), after considering the effect of any losses carried forward from the prior period (as defined in the Operating Partnership's agreement of limited partnership (the "Operating Partnership Agreement").
 The performance participation allocation accrues monthly and is payable after the completion of each calendar year. - (4) Includes amounts paid related to the Company's credit facility with Hines (the "Hines Credit Facility"). - (5) Includes amounts with respect to the management and operation of the Company's properties.
 These amounts are generally reimbursed to Hines and its affiliates during the month following the period in which they are incurred.
-Reimbursement of third party costs are not included in the incurred amounts.
+Reimbursement of third party costs are not included in the incurred amounts. - (6) As of June 30, 2021, the balance included \$5.5 million in receivables related to rents collected by the Hines-affiliated property manager at the international student housing properties, which were being held in the property manager controlled bank accounts.